 - Avoid using personal information or well known quotes or song lyrics (these can be easily guessed).

 - Add some uppercase letters, symbols or numbers if you wish eg. #MYsteriousTr1angle=Bin.go.nur5e

 - Avoid making the passphrase too complex when you add the punctuation and numbers.
 It’s important that you can still remember it.

 You’ll find more tips for creating strong passwords, passphrases, and using password managers here.

 Now you’ve done all the research it’s time to create your blog!
 All you need to do is follow these instructions if you would like to set up your blog on Edublogs.

-Your Profile page is where you can control the global settings for your username including where you set up your display name, change your password and email address.
+Your Profile page is where you can control the global settings for your username including where you set up your display name, change your password, and alter your email address.